-• Ensure that policies and procedures are in place for risk- and performance-based oversight, including a description of how an SMS is accepted and regularly monitored.
+• Ensure that policies and procedures are in place for risk- and performance-based oversight (RBO / PBO), including a description of how an SMS is accepted and regularly monitored.

-Link the risk- and performance-based oversight (PBO) approach to the objectives of the SSP LV and of the management system of the competent authority.
+Link the RBO / PBO approach to the objectives of the SSP LV and of the management system of the competent authority.